Nandita10062001/Interio/README.md

 ### 🌟 Star History

-If you find this project interesting, please consider starring the repository (once made public) to show your support!
+If you find this project interesting, please consider starring the repository to show your support!

 ---